 In his Playboy interview, McLuhan reflected back on his transformation, almost 20 years previously in the early 1950s (a transformation amounting to a “second conversion”) from “visual bias” to an appreciation of the interior landscape “as means of unifying and digesting any kind of experience“:1

-MCLUHAN: I once shared [such a] visual bias.
+MCLUHAN: I once shared visual bias.